o3de/o3de.org/content/docs/user-guide/gems/reference/debug/imgui.md

 You can adjust the sensitivity using `imgui_ControllerMouseSensitivity`

 ## Discrete input mode
-By default, when ImGui is visible input will be sent to both ImGui and the O3DE game.
-Sometimes, it is more desirable to only control either ImGui or the Game at any given time.
-To facilitate this, a discrete input mode has been added.
+By default, when ImGui is visible input will be sent to both ImGui and the O3DE game/editor.
+Sometimes, it is more desirable to only control either ImGui or the game/editor at any given time.
+To facilitate this, the ImGui Gem supports a discrete input mode.

-Discrete input mode is off by default, it can be turned on in the ImGui O3DE menu, or with the CVAR `imgui_DiscreteInputMode`
+By default, discrete input mode is off.
+It can be turned on in the ImGui O3DE menu, or with the [CVAR](#cvars) `imgui_DiscreteInputMode`

-When this mode is enabled, ImGui will be given a 2nd visibility state, at this point, when toggling ImGui visibility via the HOME button or L3/R3 on a game controller, it will toggle through 3 states instead of the typical 2 ( on and off )
+When this mode is enabled, ImGui will be given a 2nd visibility state, at this point, when toggling ImGui visibility via the HOME button or L3/R3 on a game controller, it will toggle through three states instead of just on and off.

-1. ImGui is off - ImGui is not visible
+1. ImGui is off - ImGui is not visible,
 2. All input goes to ImGui - ImGui is visible and receiving all input.
 3. All input goes to the Game - ImGui is visible but input is going to the game.
 This allows ImGui profiling tools and others to be visible on screen while interacting with O3DE.